B Vitamins and Energy (and Beyond…) by Good Health

 Vitamin B6 has several derivatives, including pyridoxal, pyridoxal 5-phosphate (p5p) and pyridoxamine.
 These are all important compounds involved in numerous biological functions.
 B6 supports the nervous system, haemaglobin and energy production, blood sugar balance, body comfort, mood, cardiovascular health, immune function, and the list goes on.

 Deficiency symptoms include low energy, mood changes, muscle tension, and PMS, although, because of the diverse nature of B6’s role in the body, if B6 is lacking problems can arise from anywhere.
-Food sources of B6 are mainly from the animal food camp – red meat, fish, organ meats, eggs, etc, but plant foods like avocadoes do contain a good amount of B6.
+Food sources of B6 are mainly from the animal food camp – red meat, fish, organ meats, eggs, etc., but plant foods like avocadoes do contain a good amount of B6.
 In the Ayurvedic tradition, grass-fed beef was believed to “relax the mind, satisfy the stomach, strengthen the blood, and improve liver function”.

 Vitamin B7 (biotin)